zotonic/zotonic/doc/ref/actions/action_validation_error.rst

 .. include:: meta-validation_error.rst

+Render a validation error on the target.
+Text is given in the `text` argument.

-.. todo:: Not yet documented.
+.. todo:: Extend documentation